 Planning came as I started hiking more slides and getting comfortable with my fear of heights, especially after soloing the Eagle Slide on Giant the first time.
-I’ve no technical climbing experience, so my initial impression was that it was impossible to get to the base of the Panther Gorge Slide.
+I had no technical climbing experience (at the time), so my initial impression was that it was impossible to get to the base of the Grand Central Slide.
 I then started studying close-up sections of my pics from Haystack as well as a couple from WWBF.
 Several different picture angles and pics with the sun at varying heights suggested that, perhaps, there were a few sections I could “claw” my way up.
 Four possibilities came to mind: From left to right starting immediately at the base of the large cliff face, I wanted to explore what looked like a sizeable crack; 2. a small angled segment with some climbable slab and vegetation between the cliff face and the main crevasse appeared to be; 3. the actual crevasse and; 4 the ledges immediately to the north which I would still like to go back to explore.

 I went into the woods Friday at about 1 p.m. and whacked Gothics via True North slide, took Armstrong’s col slide back down to the Orebed trail and over-nighted at the lean-to.
 The next morning I awoke with some stomach problems and got a late start at 9 a.m.
 I had high ambitions for the day, but settled on bushwhacking the Northeast Slide to Saddleback’s summit (large one to the nw of orebed brk).
 I then decided to take the easiest way to Panther Gorge, which unfortunately, put me walking over Basin and Haystack.
 I took the opportunity to smell the roses and napped for a bit on Haystack under a blue sky with no wind.
 It also gave me further opportunity to study Marcy’s East face for a couple hours from differing perspectives.
 Happily, the slide looked dry and inviting.